pixelaw/game/contracts/README.md

 - It will prompt user for a param with TYPE
   - example:
     - The game RPS needs player1 to choose one option, but only send the hashedcommit
-    - Then, during a next stage of the game, the plaintext move and the salt will be sent
+    - Then, during a next stage of the game, the plaintext move and the salt will be requested
     - The challenge is that the UI needsto be capable of doing this without knowing about the specific application.
 Reveal/Commit is a feature of the platform.
     - Commit
       - RpsMove is an enum with 3 fields, so ui presents user with 3 choices